Home SUSTAINABILITY Water Stewardship

 and operations

-Our objective is to decrease overall water consumption by implementing enhancements in water usage efficiency.
-Annually, we expand the number of facilities that reuse reclaimed water.
-Furthermore, newly established beverage operations adhere to strict guidelines for increased levels of reclaimed water reuse.
+We aim to decrease overall water consumption by implementing enhancements in water usage efficiency, including expanding the number of facilities that reuse reclaimed water, upgrading water-saving technology and setting stricter guidelines for increased levels of reclaimed water reuse.

 We ensure the provision of fully operational and secure WASH (Water, Sanitation and Hygiene) services to all workers.

-Water Discharges The majority of effluent from our breweries is directed to registered third-party treatment facilities, while a smaller portion of treated effluent is discharged into surface water.
-Local communities We subject all wastewater from our breweries to treatment through an internal biological treatment plant before appropriately discharging it into surface waters or municipal wastewater treatment plants.
-The daily recording of wastewater discharge volume and location is managed in our VPO data management system.
-Our objective is to progressively decrease discharge quantities by implementing recycling and reuse practices for the treated wastewater.
+Water Discharges The majority of effluent from our breweries is directed to registered third-party treatment facilities, while a smaller portion of treated effluent is discharged into surface water. • Local communities All wastewater from our breweries is treated and filtered appropriately through an internal biological treatment plant before discharging it into surface waters or municipal wastewater treatment plants.
+The daily recording of wastewater discharge volume and location is managed in our Voyager Plant Optimisation data management system.
+Our objective is to decrease discharge quantities by implementing recycling and reuse practices for the treated wastewater.

 1Water consumption includes water contained in our final product and water loss from evaporation before treatment.